DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-deepening-assessment-feedback-and-questioning.md

 ## Module introduction

-Go through the module introduction to see what you’ll be learning.
+Go through the module introduction to see what you’ll be learning (5 minutes).

-Duration: 5 minutes.

 1. [Instructions](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/intro-ect-instructions)
 2. [Video introduction](/education-development-trust/year-2-deepening-assessment-feedback-and-questioning/intro-ect-video-introduction)